Have you ever wondered about the difference between standard and itemized deductions?

 Other taxes – You may be able to deduct the amount you paid for state and local taxes, including personal property real estate taxes.

-Gifts to charity – if you can itemize, you can deduct the fair market value of the clothes and household item you gave to Goodwill, as well as cash donations to a church or charitable organization.
+Gifts to charity – if you can itemize, you can deduct the fair market value of the clothes and household items you gave to Goodwill, as well as cash donations to a church or charitable organization.

 Medical and dental expenses – A deduction is available for unreimbursed expenses above a certain percentage of your income.